15th — 17th centuries

 Based on Armand Brulhart, Bulletin n°1 of Vieux Martigny (1977) and the official records of the Valais Council of State.

-One hypothesis is that the Grand Maison was acquired by Georges Supersaxo in 1502.
-The principal beneficiaries of his estate were said to be the Kalbermatten family of Sion, who became owners between 1543 and 1547 and would retain it until the mid-19th century.
+One hypothesis: acquired by Georges Supersaxo in 1502.
+The Kalbermatten family of Sion becomes owner between 1543 and 1547 — and remains so until the mid-19ᵗʰ century.

 The massive walls of a former cloister, now the Grand’Maison hotel.